 Enter how much you want and submit – it will spit back whether or not the amount is acceptable.

-Through trial and error, starting at a $10k request, I found out they’re only willing to fork over a max of $1,000 to me.
-Everything above that got denied.
+Through trial and error, starting at a $10,000 request, I determined that AmEx was only willing to let me withdraw $1,000.
+Everything above that amount was denied.
+What’s up with that?

 2. Know the cash advance interest rate – Unlike regular purchases, with cash advances there is no grace period.
 Interest will begin accruing the very moment you withdraw the cash.
-Not to mention, the rate will be significantly higher than whatever your purchase APR is.
+Not to mention, the rate will be significantly higher than your purchase APR.
+For some reason when you tap in to the cash advance line of a credit card it’s treated very differently than just buying something for the same amount.
+Cash seems to make card issuers nervous for some reason, but they’re a risk averse lot.

 That’s what was seen on the application for the Blue Cash card when I wrote this.
 Note that the rate might have changed since, but using this as an example, it means you would be paying 25.24% starting the same day you get the money.

-3. Know the cash advance fees – As if the APR isn’t high enough, you will also be charged a cash advance fee.
+3. Know the cash advance fees – As if the sky high cash advance interest rate isn’t high enough, you will also be charged a cash advance fee.
 Here is an example but what your American Express card charges may differ:

 4. Find a participating ATM – Their listing can be found at findanamexatm.com.
 The participating ATM networks are: NYCE, PLUS, STAR, Accel Exchange, AFFN, US Bank, and Fifth Third Bank.

-5. Get your money – If all of the above hasn’t deterred you from getting an American Express cash advance, then go for it.
+5. Get your money – If any or all of the above hasn’t failed to deter you from getting an American Express cash advance, then go for it.
+As the saying goes…a fool and his money are soon separated.

 Is it ever worth it?

 There are very few scenarios I can think of where one could argue that the American Express ATM fees + APR + cash advance fees are a logical choice.
 Other than some extreme emergency where currency is needed immediately, I can’t think of why anyone would use this feature.
-It’s just too expensive.
+Even if you’re drunk and have run out of chips at the casino (actually the banks have already thought of that and most ban cash withdrawals at casinos).
+It’s simply too expensive and should only be used as a last resort.
 But not to beat up on them, because all banks charge equally outrageous fees and rates to do ATM withdrawals.
+Just be aware that they are an option, but an option best avoided.
+Hopefully anyone with good enough credit to have an American Express card has access to a funded checking account and a Visa/MasterCard debit card tied to that account in order to access cash without a stiff fee.